Marco-Furlan/Projects/SAT Solver for Minesweeper/readme.md

 random.seed(32)
 ```

+A full solve with one trivial model counting step at the end.
 The following images show the steps taken by the SAT solver:

 <img src="https://github.com/Marco-Furlan/Projects/blob/main/SAT Solver for Minesweeper/images/example_1 (1).png" width="400">